causingchaos/parcel-lit-element/README.md

 </br>
 [] Add server.js, and add new script npm run build:server -- build project with parcel, then run nodeJS server on port 8080.
 </br>
-[] Add typescript clone of this base config
+[] Create typescript clone of this base config (parcel-lit-element-ts)
 </br>